• Skip to primary navigation

 Description

-Delicious lemon meringue cake with a soft sponge cake, a mascarpone whipped cream filling and a lemon curd filling and Italian meringue frosting (for a 6 inch / 15 cm diameter cake - about 10 - 12 slices)
+Delicious lemon meringue cake made with a soft sponge cake, a light mascarpone whipped cream, homemade lemon curd, and finished with an Italian meringue frosting (for a 6-inch / 15 cm cake, about 10–12 slices).

 Ingredients